For information on how to locate books in the library, use the Locating Books guide.

 We have over 160,000 ebooks in our collections.
 Links to many of these titles are included in OneSearch and the library catalog, but you may also search online book collections directly.

-A good resource for background information about a topic is CREDO.
-Think of it as a "scholarly Wikipedia."
+Academic reference sources are great resources for background information about a topic.
+Think of them as a "scholarly Wikipedia."